theorangetree/sudoku-solver/README.md

 # Sudoku solver
-I attempted to make a Sudoku solver that doesn't use trial and error.
+I attempted to make a Sudoku solver that doesn't use trial and error.<br/>
-Eventually, I gave up and used recursion.
+But then I gave up and used recursion.

 ## Performance
-Currently, the solver can solve most puzzles without guessing.
+Currently, the solver can solve almost all puzzles without guessing.
-However, if the solver gets stuck, it uses recursion to find the final answer.
+However, if it gets stuck, the recursion kicks in.

 ## Setting up the 9x9 grid
 First, the board takes as input a list of 9 lists, each with 9 cells.